 Not everyone attracted to facilitating the VOD preparation and dialogue process in crimes of severe violence is appropriately suited to it, whether by temperament, training, or experience.
 Although there is enormous promise in Victim Offender Dialogue, there are risks and hazards to survivors, and to offenders, in the long-term aftermath of crimes of severe violence and violation.
 There are also hazards for facilitators with inappropriate experience or uninformed objectives.
-VOD is not the same as mediation; it is not the same as conflict resolution.
+VOD is not the same as traditional mediation; it is not the same as conflict resolution.
 Mediation training and experience, and Restorative Justice training and experience are not, per se, directly applicable to facilitating preparation and dialogue in crimes of severe violence and violation – unless those who take those trainings are also well informed by specific training in this delicate work, and by sufficient understanding of the victim/survivor experience, trauma and post-traumatic stress, and the offender experience.